MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/rsat/rsat-parallel-execution.md

 ## What is parallel RSAT execution and where can it be used?

-You may be just fine today by using RSAT on your own machine, and only run the application once.
-This may well seem to cover your needs.
-By with the parallel execution, we can do more.
+You may be just fine today by using RSAT on your own machine and only run the application once.
+This may cover your needs.
+By with  parallel execution, you can do more.

 ### One user running two RSAT apps

-When parallel execution is enabled, then you can start the RSAT app more than once on your environment.
-This offers you the option of running tests with one or more RSAT apps, while you eventually at the same time use an RSAT app to create or maintain tests.
+When parallel execution is enabled, you can start the RSAT app more than once on your environment.
+This offers you the option of running tests with one or more RSAT apps, while at the same time use an RSAT app to create or maintain tests.

 ### Multiple users share environment they use for running RSAT app